run-ai/docs/docs/snippets/common-submit-cli-commands.md

 > Mount a persistent volume claim into a container.
 >
 >!!!Note
-    This option is being deprecated.
+    This option is being deprecated from version 2.10 and above.
 To mount existing or newly created Persistent Volume Claim (PVC), use the parameters `--pvc-exist` and `--pvc-new`.
 >
 > The 2 syntax types of this command are mutually exclusive.
 You can either use the first or second form, but not a mixture of both.
 >